 Opal Rock, vast potential

-The North cirque of Thielsen is INCREDIBLE!
+The North cirque of Thielsen is very beautiful!
+Winter route

 Oregon Pinnacles Page